Yes, bees have a central nervous system that is typical of insects.

 Sensory information is received and processed by the brain and ganglia of the bee.
 This in turn stimulates a response in the form of a physiological action or behavioral activity.

-Because such a large amount of information and research has been undertaken specifically on the honey bee, Apis mellifera, we'll focus on the central nervous system of this species.
+Because such a large amount of information and research has been undertaken specifically on the honey bee, (Apis), we'll focus on the central nervous system of this species.

 Below is a diagram of the nervous system of the honey bee from The Anatomy Of The Honey Bee by R. E. Snodgrass.